Pagure/pagure/doc/configuration.rst

 FROM_EMAIL
 ~~~~~~~~~~

-This setting allows to specify the email address used by this pagure instance
+This setting allows one to specify the email address used by this pagure instance
 when sending emails (notifications).

 Defaults to: ``pagure@pagure.org``